Kingdome: Concept and construction

+First covered stadium proposals

 In 1959, Seattle restaurateur David L. Cohn wrote a letter to the Seattle City Council suggesting the city needed a covered stadium for a major professional sports franchise.
 A domed stadium was thought to be a must because of Seattle's frequent rain.
 At the time, the city had Husky Stadium and Sick's Stadium for college football and minor league baseball, respectively, but both were deemed inadequate for a major league team.